GingerDeity/DedupeResearch/README.md

 # DedupeResearch
 This is the github for as much of my deduplication research as I could fit!
 There are 3 major folders: VMs, StaticWindow, and KSM.
 It's worth noting that you should install tmux in your shell environment if you haven't already, as it will be an immensely helpful tool.
+It's worth noting that many of the `bash` scripts are used so often, I typically include them in my environment's `.bashrc` as aliases for quicker access.

 ## Static Window
 This folder contains all code relating to static window experiments, using code I wrote.
 I'll first go over some of the essential pieces of code, then general experiment processes.